Does Wall Insulation Really Matter for Energy Planning?

 • When combined with air sealing, reduces infiltration through the wall plane

-The practical result is a wall that loses less heat in winter and gains less heat in summer — which means your heating and cooling system runs less.
+The practical result is a wall that loses less heat in winter and gains less heat in summer, which means your heating and cooling system runs less.

-Thermal Bridging: Why Cavity Insulation Isn't Enough
+Why Isn't Cavity Insulation Enough on Its Own?

 This "thermal bridging" through framing can reduce the effective whole-wall R-value significantly below the cavity R-value.
-Continuous exterior insulation — the kind insulated siding provides — covers both the cavities and the framing, breaking the thermal bridge and improving the actual, real-world performance of the wall.
+Continuous exterior insulation (the kind insulated siding provides) covers both the cavities and the framing, breaking the thermal bridge and improving the actual, real-world performance of the wall.

-A siding replacement project is an ideal opportunity to air seal the exterior wall plane — gaps around windows, doors, and utility penetrations become accessible, and they can be sealed before the new siding goes on.
+A siding replacement project is an ideal opportunity to air seal the exterior wall plane, gaps around windows, doors, and utility penetrations become accessible, and they can be sealed before the new siding goes on.
 Combining insulated siding with thorough air sealing of the exterior wall typically delivers better results than either alone.

-For homes where siding replacement is already on the agenda — aging siding that's due for replacement in the next few years — choosing insulated siding over standard siding often costs only modestly more while delivering meaningful energy savings.
+For homes where siding replacement is already on the agenda (aging siding that's due for replacement in the next few years) choosing insulated siding over standard siding often costs only modestly more while delivering meaningful energy savings.
 In this scenario, the energy efficiency benefit comes at a relatively low marginal cost.

 For homes where the siding is new or in good condition, the math changes.
 The full cost of siding replacement would need to be justified by the combined value of improved appearance, reduced maintenance, and energy savings.

-When to Address Siding Before Solar
+When Should Siding Come Before Solar?

 Addressing insulated siding before solar makes the most economic sense when:

-• Your current siding is more than 15–20 years old, fading, warping, cracking, or showing signs of moisture intrusion — making replacement likely in the near term anyway
+• Your current siding is more than 15-20 years old, fading, warping, cracking, or showing signs of moisture intrusion, making replacement likely in the near term anyway

 • Your home has older, poorly insulated walls (pre-2000 construction in many cases)